 Indicators Dimensions to be measured Scoring method P4-12.
-On-time filing rate The number of CIT declarations filed by the statutory due date as a percentage of the number of declarations expected from registered CIT taxpayers.
-The number of PIT declarations filed by the statutory due date as a percentage of the number of declarations expected from registered PIT taxpayers.
-The number of VAT declarations filed by the statutory due date as a percentage of the number of declarations expected from registered PIT taxpayers.
-The number of VAT declarations filed by the statutory due date as a percentage of the number of declarations expected from registered VAT taxpayers.
-The number of domestic excise tax declarations filed by the statutory due date as a percentage of the number of declarations expected from registered domestic excise taxpayers.
-The number of PAYE withholding declarations filed by employers by the statutory due date as a percentage of the number of PAYE declarations expected from registered from registered employers.
-M2 (use the 5- dimensions conversion guide in Table 2) P4-13.
-Management of non-filers Action taken to follow up non-filers.
+On-time filing rate.
+The number of declarations for the most important tax (T1) filed by the statutory due date as a percentage of the number of declarations expected.
+M2 The number of declarations for the second most important tax (T2) filed by the statutory due date as a percentage of the number of declarations expected.
+The number of declarations for the third most important tax (T3) filed by the statutory due date as a percentage of the number of declarations expected.
+P4-13.
+Management of non-filers.
+Action taken to follow up non-filers.
 M1 P4-14.
-Use of electronic filing facilities The extent to which tax declarations are filed electronically.
+Use of electronic filing facilities.
+The extent to which tax declarations are filed electronically.
 M1